evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/appendix.md

 Finally, it invokes the generated code for the function.

-The epilogue reverses the process.
+The epilogue reverses the process, finally returning control to the caller of the `entrypoint()` function, and the Go runtime.

 The arch-specific code can be found in `backend/isa/<arch>/abi_entry_preamble.go`.